python/devguide/triaging.rst

 attention.
 Use the :ref:`experts` to know who wants to be added to the nosy list for issues targeting specific areas.

-If you have Javascript enabled and permission to edit the nosy list, you can use the ``[+]`` button to add yourself to the nosy (remember to click on "Submit Changes" afterwards).
+If you have JavaScript enabled and permission to edit the nosy list, you can use the ``[+]`` button to add yourself to the nosy (remember to click on "Submit Changes" afterwards).
 Note that you are added to the nosy automatically when you submit a message.